vacuarwen/jQuery-Tetris-Game/README.md

 UI Layout

 The game board and control buttons are arranged using Bootstrap's row and col classes.
 If you need to modify the layout, you can tweak the HTML structure inside the .container element.

-Future Improvements

-Some planned improvements for the game:

 License